aspen-elements/aspen-swatch/README.md

 #<aspen-swatch\>

-This component displays a non-editable  field
+This component displays a non-editable colour swatch

 ## Install the Polymer-CLI